Shiweiliuiiiiiii/Sparse_Topology_Distance/README.md

 The main script is sparse_topology_distance.py which contains the code to compare different sparse topologies.

 We upload the topologies used to reproduce the results of Figure 4 in the original paper in the folder topo/.
+We initialize  one sparse network with a density level of 0.6%.
+Then, we generate 9 networks by iteratively changing 1% of the connections from the previous generation step.
+By doing this, the density of these networks is the same, whereas thetopologies vary a bit.